ArcaneIrvine/cat_dog_classifier/README.md

 - Run the script and wait for the training to finish and you now have the model of your desire saved in the 'models' directory

 ### Enjoy!
+* for the cam_identify.py script you need to hit 'p' after you have an image in front of your webcam ready to get identified and 'q' to close the webcam.